once and you should see the words "ROBOFORTH OK" displayed.

 READ disk to memory.

-(memory addr) (disk addr) (no. of sectors) (drive no.) READ
+(memory addr) (disk addr) (no. of blocks) (drive no.) READ

 WRITE memory to disk.

-(memory addr) (disk addr) (no. of sectors) (drive no.) WRITE
+(memory addr) (disk addr) (no. of blocks) (drive no.) WRITE

 DLIST (disabled) - directory of RAMDISK.